ceddieee/second-repo/README.md

-#My Second Repo
+# My Second Repo

-##Introduction
+## Introduction

-Hi!
-This is my second try
+Hi guys!
+This is my second tryc reating a new repositories.
-creating a new repositories